wilsonmar/wilsonmar.github.io/_posts/2020-01-19-make-makefile.md

    Action lines are typically shell script commands such as echo, rm (remove), etc.

    PROTIP: Some shell commands are specific to specific versions of the shell program (such as Bash version 4).
-A makefile that works well in one shell may not execute properly in another shell.
+A Makefile that works well in one shell may not execute properly in another shell.
 So it helps if the shell assumed being used is part of the comments at the top of the file.

-1. Get the version of Bash to paste as your makefile's comment line:
+1. Get the version of Bash to paste as your Makefile's comment line:

    <pre><strong>bash --version</strong></pre>